sugaredbutter/CSE-534-In-band-Network-Telemetry/README.md

 FABRIC's P4 lab implementation) when running on BMv2 software switches.
 Implementation probably differs greatly from other implementations since I wanted to implement in my own way while trying to follow P4's documentation on INT.
 But overall, I was happy that it worked!

+I am new to P4 which was sort of the motivation for why I chose topic.
+There is definitely room for improvement, but I certainly learned a lot more about P4 through this.
+Anyway, apologies for any issues with the code.

-The p4 program can act as a source, hop, and sink.
+The P4 program can act as a source, hop, and sink.
 It currently appends metadata and headers to all packets (except ipv6 currently).

 It acts as a source when a parsed packet (that is not ipv6 currently) has no INT header.